How To Make DIY Lip Balm At Home – 7 Tried & Tested Recipes

 Final Thoughts

 So there you have it, how to make a good quality DIY lip balm at home, formulated with gorgeous natural ingredients.
 This is your first line of defense against dry and chapped skin.
-So keep your lips looking gorgeous year-long with this easy-to-follow, tried, and tested DIY lip balm recipe.
+So keep your lips looking gorgeous year-long with this easy-to-follow, tried, and tested lip balm recipe.

 You’ll have loads of fun making these, and we know because we had a lot of fun too!
 If you have any problems, don’t hesitate to let me know in the comments below, and we can troubleshoot together.